 The Bluegill is a favorite with kids and adults alike, and is probably the best-known member of the sunfish family.
 The only drawback with this species is its tendency to overpopulate.

 Bluegill feed on a wide variety of organisms, and they will take fish pellets if trained.
-We recommend stocking either 1000 2-3", 300 3-5" or 100 5-7" per Surface Acre.
+We recommend stocking 100 per surface acre if no Bass are present, or 300 per surface acre if stocked in combination with Bass.
 3-5" stocked in the spring will likely spawn that same year, but 2-3" may not, and 5-7" are not always available.
 Because of this, the 3-5" stocking size is the most popular.